There are 3 questions which any pro-nuclear person should be asked:

 The first resolution adopted by the United Nations in 1946 established a Commission to deal with problems related to the discovery of atomic energy.
 It also agreed in 1969 a nuclear non-proliferation treaty aimed to reduce the spread of nuclear weapons, but its effectiveness has been questioned, as the nuclear powers have consistently frustrated efforts to eliminate nuclear arsenals, and 4 more countries have acquired nuclear weapons since then.
 As of 2016, 22,000 nuclear weapons are stored at sites in 14 countries.
 The UN has now voted overwhelmingly to start negotiations on a treaty to ban nuclear weapons in March 2017.

 It has been claimed that Scotland would not be admitted as a member of NATO unless it hosted nuclear weapons.
 This is nonsense, as only 3 out of 28 NATO members have nuclear weapons, and Spain was admitted as a member after forcing the USA to remove its weapons after they dropped 4 on Spain from the air by mistake in 1966.
 NATO’s policy of a pre-emptive nuclear strike, even when only faced by conventional forces, is dangerous.

 In an independent Scotland, it will be the people of Scotland, and our Scottish Government, who will decide our future policy on nuclear weapons and nuclear power, and what is in the interests of the people of Scotland.

-You’ll find us on Yes Edinburgh West website, Facebook, National Yes Registry and Twitter.
-There is also a library of useful information on our SNP branch Forum on Trident.
+Yes Edinburgh West has a website, Facebook, Twitter, National Yes Registry and a Library of topics on Scottish Politics, including Trident.
 The 2014 Referendum White Paper (p.232) and the Wee Blue Book, although dated, give a good idea of policy options.